Jacky11/diagFDR/README.md

 ## 3. Verifiable FDR diagnostics HTML reports

 A standardized HTML report can be obtained from any identification software using the dfdr_render_report() function to check the scope, the calibration, and the stability of a FDR-based identification search.
-Here we provide the way to get it from most common software.
+Here we provide the way to get it from most common software, and from any software output.

 ### 3.1 DIA-NN